 Breast Augmentation Surgery

 The surgical procedure for breast augmentation takes approximately one to two hours.
 Although initial soreness is to be expected, most patients are up and around within 24 to 48 hours.
-For more information about breast implants or other breast surgery options, contact the Aesthetic Surgery Centre near the Orlando, Florida area.
+For more information about breast implants or other breast surgery options, contact The Aesthetic Surgery Centre.